-Only enable it for specific usage because this can painful to manage files with Filebrowser and django-filer enabled in the same project.
+Only enable it for specific usage because this can be painful to manage files when Filebrowser and django-filer are enabled in the same project.

 flatpages

 Enable the use of Django flatpages app in your project.
 Once it has been enabled, go to the urls.py in this mod to configure the map of the urls to be used.